 The cable can be the most basic indoor telephone cable you can find.
 I paid around $20 for 100 m.
 A cable with 2 wires is enough, but 4 wires give some more flexibility and usually doesn’t cost more.
 A cable should be pretty easy to find in local electronics shops.
 One example

 The audio plugs are a little more difficult item.
 It is important that they have 4 connectors (called TRRS), not the more common 3 connector version, otherwise, they can’t transfer the microphone signal.
-There exists two types of plugs, either for soldering the cable or solder-free with screw terminals.
+There exist two types of plugs, either for soldering the cable or solder-free with screw terminals.
 The soldering version is widely available, but require that you have a soldering iron and basic knowledge of how to solder.
 Soldering tips

 The screw terminal version makes it much easier to connect the cable but is, unfortunately, more difficult to find.
 Two manufacturers are Velleman (items CD027 and CD029) and Shenzhen Flower Electronic (which I happened to find at my local electronics shop).
 See links at the end.

 To transfer the microphone signal the two innermost rings of the plug must be connected (3 and 4 in the image below).
 So if you have a cable with two wires they, of course, go there.
 If you have four wires to play with you can choose to connect two wires to each of the two microphone connectors for increased reliability.
 Or you can connect one wire to each of the four connectors.
 The latter means that you also can use the cable to attach an external loudspeaker.
 Just remember to connect the same wire to the same connector on both sides, the wires are usually color coded to make this easier.

 Below is the set up I used to successfully send the sound from the start in a 100 m race.
 The mic of the headset was taped to the starting gun.